 Can you tell us a bit about your family, kids, where you’re from etc

 I live on the edge of Wellington’s Botanic Gardens with my husband, 17-year old daughter, 14-year old son and our two poodles Treena and Poppy.
 Plus we have a resident frog in our small pond that likes to croak at night.
 We have named him George.
-We have never met George face to face but by listening to his croak we have identified him, through the web, as an Australian Brown Frog.

 Where did you grow up?
 Where else have you lived?